 The Sector Erase (SE) instruction sets to 1 (FFh) all bits inside the chosen sector.
 Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
 After the Write Enable (WREN) instruction has been decoded, the device sets the Write Enable Latch (WEL).

 The Sector Erase (SE) instruction is entered by driving Chip Select (S) Low, followed by the instruction code, and three address bytes on Serial Data Input (D).
-Any address inside the Sector Erase (SE) instruction.
-Chip Select (S) must be driven Low for the entire duration of the sequence.
+Any address inside the Sector (see Table 3.) is a valid address for the Sector Erase (SE) instruction.
+Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.